 A good size for a day pack is around 30 liters.
 One can fit everything you need for a day outdoors.
 If you plan trips of two days or longer, consider a 40 to 50-liter backpack, as you will need to fit a sleeping bag, tent, and clothing.

 TIP: It is always important to stay safe when rockhounding.
-Wear protective gloves everytime you work with rocks.
-I wrote guide about three recommended safety gloves so feel free to read it here:
+Wear protective gloves every time you work with rocks.
+I wrote a guide about three recommended safety gloves so feel free to read it here: